StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 For detailed examples, see [Configure column mapping](#configure-column-mapping).

+## Related configuration items

+The [FE configuration item](../../../administration/Configuration.md#fe-configuration-items) `max_broker_load_job_concurrency` specifies the maximum number of Broker Load jobs that can be concurrently run within your StarRocks cluster.

+In StarRocks v2.4 and earlier, if the total number of Broker Load jobs that are submitted within a specific period of time exceeds the maximum number, excessive jobs will be queued and scheduled based on their submission time.

+Since StarRocks v2.5, if the total number of Broker Load jobs that are submitted within a specific period of time exceeds the maximum number, excessive jobs are queued and scheduled based on their priorities.
+You can specify a priority for a job by using the `priority` parameter described above.
+You can use [ALTER LOAD](../data-manipulation/ALTER%20LOAD.md) to modify the priority of an existing job that is in the **QUEUEING** or **LOADING** state.

 ## Examples

 This section uses HDFS as an example to describe various load configurations.